EneRgYCZ/IOE/README.md

 - Rishab: Equipment and Logs pages

-## Link with features
+## Link with features (Attempted)
-Features: Below, we have listed the features and BDDs that we have attempted to complete.
+Below, we have listed the features and BDDs that we have attempted to complete.

 • Database visualisation